Types of Websites: Explore the World Wide Web!

 Types of Websites

-Here I have categorised all the types of websites into four main parts (Informational,Transactional/eCommerce, Interactive, Other Types), which are further divided into sub-categories.
+Here, I have categorised all website types into four main parts (Informational, Transactional/eCommerce, Interactive, and Other Types), which are further divided into sub-categories.

 So, the main types with their sub-parts are mentioned below: